-Petitioner, Monique Barbour, M.D., is an ophthalmologist, practicing in Florida, who owns and operates Clear Vue Laser Eye Center, Inc., a group medical practice.
-Until recently, Petitioner Barbour and her group practice participated in the Medicare program.
-The Centers for Medicare & Medicaid Services (CMS) has revoked their billing privileges, citing abusive billing practices; specifically, CMS charges that Petitioner Barbour billed for services to Medicare beneficiaries that she could not have provided because she was out of the country on the dates she ostensibly provided them.
+Petitioner, Clear Vue Laser Eye Center, Inc., is a Florida group medical practice owned and operated by Monique Barbour, M.D.
+Until recently, it participated in the Medicare program.
+The Centers for Medicare & Medicaid Services (CMS) has revoked its billing privileges, citing abusive billing practices; specifically, CMS charges that Petitioner Clear Vue billed for services that Dr. Barbour ostensibly provided to Medicare beneficiaries, but she could not have provided those services because she was out of the country on the dates of service.